peteroupc/peteroupc.github.io/random.md

 -  Have I characterized the randomness needs of applications properly?
 -  Did I cover the vast majority of applications that require randomness?
--  Are there existing programming language APIs or software libraries, not mentioned in this document, that already meet the requirements for unpredictable-random or statistical-random RNGs?
+-  Are there existing programming language APIs or software libraries, not mentioned in this document, that already meet the requirements for cryptographic-random or statistical-random RNGs?
--  Are there certain kinds of applications that require a different kind of RNG (unpredictable-random, statistical-random, seeded, etc.) than I recommended?
+-  Are there certain kinds of applications that require a different kind of RNG (cryptographic-random, statistical-random, seeded, etc.) than I recommended?
-- In a typical computer a consumer would have today:
-    - How many random numbers per second would an unpredictable-random implementation generate?
-A statistical-random implementation?
-    - How many random numbers per second does a typical application using RNGs generate?
+- In a typical computer a consumer would have today, how many random numbers per second does a typical application using RNGs generate?
 Are there applications that usually generate considerably more random numbers than that per second?

 <a id=Notes></a>
 ## Notes